rosamundm/named-after-women/README.md

 # Welcome to the new repository for [Named After Women](https://www.named-after-women.berlin/)

-This is now a monorepo containing a static project, which I hope to change in the future, but for now, it's the most maintainable solution.
-Done is better than perfect.
+This is now a monorepo.
 Check out the archived [backend](https://github.com/rosamundm/womens-history-of-berlin--api) and [frontend](https://github.com/rosamundm/womens-history-of-berlin--frontend) repos to see how this project started out life.

 ## Setup